marcellomaugeri/euler-swap/README.md

 Maglev is an Automated Market Maker (AMM) that uses [Euler Vaults](https://docs.euler.finance/euler-vault-kit-white-paper/) to **mag**nify capital efficiency using **lev**erage.
 By borrowing assets as needed, Maglev AMMs can extend the range of their reserves and earn fees on trades several times larger than their actual liquidity.

-To swappers, Maglev presents a conventional Uniswap2-style interface but internally it supports borrow and repaying, custom pricing curves, and other advanced functionality.
-Although invokeable by anyone, the primary swapper user-base is intended to be aggregators, intents solvers, and MEV bots.
+To swappers, Maglev presents a hopefully familiar Uniswap2-style interface but internally it supports borrow and repaying, custom pricing curves, and other advanced functionality.
+Although useable by anyone, it is primarily intended to be invoked by sophisticated actors such as swap aggregators, intents solvers, and MEV bots.
+Similar to Uniswap, there is a careful separation between the critical core functionality for servicing swaps and the surrounding periphery functions for quoting, etc.

 <!-- TOC FOLLOWS -->
 <!-- START OF TOC -->